 – Generate better qualified leads

 – Write more personal messages

 Just keep in mind that booking the appointment is just one aspect.
-Once you get a meeting scheduled, you need to ensure all parties show up.
-Don’t forget about creating systems of accountability for everyone involved.
+Once you get a meeting scheduled, you need to ensure everyone shows up.
+Don’t forget about having a process for holding everyone accountable, including yourself.

 Improve the company’s star rating

-Improving the star rating on Google or Facebook helps a business bring in more leads and then convert them because people see the business as credible and trustworthy.
+Improving the overall rating on Google or Facebook helps a business bring in more leads and then convert them because people see the business as credible and trustworthy.